 If you have an iPhone, iPad, Android phone or tablet or Windows phone, you can have instant disk health alerts delivered to your mobile device.

 Above are sample alerts received on an iPad and an iPhone 4S.
-The examples above demonstrate the Boxcar client.
-You may also use the Prowl client.
+The examples above demonstrate the Pushover client.
+You may also use the Prowl.

-Above are sample alerts received on an HP TouchPad running Android (Ice Cream Sandwich).
+Above are sample alerts received on an HP TouchPad running Android (Kitkat).
 This example demonstrates Notify My Android.

 Above are sample alerts received on an LG Quantum phone running Windows Phone 7.5 These examples demonstrate Toasty.